Professional Air Traffic Controllers Organization (1968): Legacy

-Reagan's firing of the government employees encouraged large private employers, like Phelps Dodge (1983), Hormel (1985–86), and International Paper (1987), to hire striker replacements instead of negotiating in labor conflicts.
-Comparatively, in 1970 there were over 380 major strikes or lockouts in the U.S., by 1980 the number had dropped to under 200, in 1999 it fell to 17, and in 2010 there were only 11.
+Reagan's firing of the government employees encouraged large private employers like Phelps Dodge (1983), Hormel (1985–86), and International Paper (1987) to hire striker replacements instead of negotiating in labor conflicts.
+In 1970 there were over 380 major strikes or lockouts in the U.S.; by 1980 the number had dropped to under 200, in 1999 it fell to 17, and in 2010 there were only 11.

 In 2003, Federal Reserve Chairman Alan Greenspan, speaking on the legacy of Ronald Reagan, noted:

 Reagan's director of the United States Office of Personnel Management at the time, Donald J. Devine, argued:

 In a review of Joseph McCartin's 2011 book, Collision Course: Ronald Reagan, The Air Traffic Controllers, and the Strike that Changed America in Review 31, Richard Sharpe stated that Reagan was "laying down a marker" for his presidency: "The strikers were often working-class men and women who had achieved suburban middle class lives as air traffic controllers without having gone to college.
 Many were veterans of the US armed forces where they had learned their skills; their union had backed Reagan in his election campaign.
 Nevertheless, Reagan refused to back down.
 Several strikers were jailed; the union was fined and eventually made bankrupt.
 Only about 800 got their jobs back when Clinton lifted the ban on rehiring those who went on strike.
 Many of the strikers were forced into poverty as a result of being blacklisted for [U.S. government] employment."

 Paul Volcker called the strike a "watershed" moment in the fight against inflation:

-Other ATC trade unions
+Other ATC organizations

 In addition to the National Air Traffic Controllers Association, two organizations now claim the name and part or all of the jurisdiction of the original PATCO: Professional Air Traffic Controllers Organization (AFSCME) and Professional Air Traffic Controllers Organization.